 Non-profit corporations have directors, officers and members.
 That’s a lot of people.
 What do each of them do?

-Managing directors usually run the organization’s day-to-day operations.
+Executive directors usually run the organization’s day-to-day operations.
 They know more about the organization than anyone else and have a lot of influence on it.

 What happens if they disagree with the board of directors or question its authority?
 What decisions can they make without the board’s approval?